 It is important to communicate to your patients that used EPIPEN and Epinephrine Injection, USP Auto-Injectors must be disposed of properly.4 They should be taken to a healthcare professional’s office or to a hospital for proper disposal.1,2 Also, remind your patients to obtain a replacement for any used EPIPEN Auto-Injector or its authorized generic.1,2

 How chemically stable is epinephrine?

-Until EpiPen® or Mylan's Epinephrine Injection, USP Auto-Injectors need to be used, they should be carried in the carrier tube with the blue safety release cap on.1,2
+Until EPIPEN or the Epinephrine Injection, USP Auto-Injectors need to be used, they should be carried in the protective case with the blue safety top on.1,2

 Because epinephrine is a strong vasoconstrictor, accidental injection into fingers, hands or feet may result in decrease or loss of blood flow to these areas.1,2 The patient should be advised to go immediately to the nearest emergency department and to inform the healthcare professional in the emergency department of the location of the accidental injection.1,2 Patients are also instructed to ask for a refill prescription.1,2

 - EPIPEN [prescribing & patient information].
 Morgantown, WV: Mylan Specialty L.P.; 11/2021.

 - Epinephrine Injection, USP [prescribing & patient information].
 Morgantown, WV: Mylan Specialty L.P.; 12/2020.